kugurerdem/Bilkent-CS/CS 223/readme.md

 # What I have learned in this course?

-* Fundamental blocks of digital design, such as logic gates, flip-flops and latches, registers, busses, multiplexers, ALU, etc.
+* Fundamental blocks of digital design such as:
+  - logic gates,
+  - flip-flops and latches,
+  - registers,
+  - busses,
+  - multiplexers,
+  - ALU,
+  and so on..
 * Karnaugh maps for simplifying logical circuits
 * Implementing digital designs to an FPGA (Basys3) using HDL SystemVerilog